ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 ## Next Steps

-While the 1.0 release is a big milestone, there are still some features that I would like to add in the future.
+While the 1.0 release is a big milestone, there are still some features that I would like to add.
 Here is what I have planned for the upcoming releases:

 - **Fixed output sizes:**